Farhan7045/Kevin/README.md

 # Kevin - Windows 7 Exploitation Walkthrough

 This is a full exploitation walkthrough for the **Kevin** lab machine running Windows 7 Ultimate.
-The objective was to gain full SYSTEM-level access by exploiting a vulnerable web application and capturing the administrator flag.
+The objective was to gain SYSTEM-level access by exploiting a vulnerable web application and capturing the administrator flag.

 ---